We Spent 100+ Hours Reviewing Dozens of Air Mattresses. Here are the Best.

-So it seems like a good night’s sleep is worth a little investigating.
-Our team has now spent more than 100 hours (not counting sleep time) testing, researching, and reviewing the best air mattresses on the market.
+So it seems like a good night’s sleep is worth some investigation.
+Our team has now spent more than 120 hours (not counting sleep time) testing, researching, and reviewing the best air mattresses on the market.
 No matter what your need for an air mattress, read on for this comprehensive guide to getting the best.

 The importance of selecting the right air mattress

-There’s a wide range of air mattress options available on the market, so it truly does pay off in the long run for buyers to know their own needs, as well as their budget.
+There’s a wide range of air mattress options available on the market, so it truly does pay off, in the long run, to know what your primary use is, as well as your budget.
 The more you intend for people to sleep on your airbed, the more you’ll want to invest in comfort and durability.

 So—consider what you’re going to use it for primarily: camping, temporary guests, or a permanent fixture?